 The VobSub subtitle format is the first image subtitle format to import into Matroska.
 This format is generated by exporting the subtitles from a DVD.
-The tracks should be separated while storing in Matroska, if the VobSub consist of a set of multiple streams.
+The tracks should be separated while storing in Matroska if the VobSub consists of a set of multiple streams.

 The SRT is the most simple and basic of all subtitle formats.
 It consists of four parts as given below:

-A number which indicates the sequence of the subtitle.
+A number that indicates the sequence of the subtitle.